apache/doris/docs/en/administrator-guide/variables.md

 * `prefer_join_method`

     When choosing the join method(broadcast join or shuffle join), if the broadcast join cost and shuffle join cost are equal, which join method should we prefer.

+    Currently, the optional values for this variable are "broadcast" or "shuffle".